strmprivacy/docs/docs/cli-index.md

 The following entities are available in the CLI:

 - batch-exporter
+- data-connector
 - event contract
 - kafka-cluster
 - kafka-exporter
 - kafka-user
 - key-stream
 - schema
 - schema-code

--   sink

 - stream
 - usage

 ## Making some options permanent {#permanent}